Few things can draw such an emotional reaction for a child at risk, real or perceived.

 The Columbus, Mississippi police chief, Joseph St. John, outlined the uncomfortable situation faced by law enforcement operating without clear guidance.
 “People will get upset if nothing happens and they believe we do a great deal, but when something actually had happened they’d be upset we hadn’t done enough,” St. John said.
 (2) Washington Post columnist John Kelly made a similar observation about child protective services in the Meitiv case.

 The balance between independence and safety is tricky, and one every parent needs to weigh.
 The general idea of what’s too much liberty and what isn’t enough varies from generation to generation.
 Additionally, it will always change, to some degree, from family to family as well as from child to child.
-The most extreme “free-range” parent and the most involved “helicopter” parent both want their kids to be happy, safe and engaged.
+The most extreme “free-range” parent and the most involved “helicopter” parent both want their kids to be happy, safe, Raccoon removal and engaged.
 The question it’s hard to inquire without emotion is this: How do we identify when a child is in actual danger when leaving space for parents to make individual decisions?

 I’d make a different choice than the Meitivs did.
 But I am not convinced that this implies that the Meitiv children were in real danger.
 Although it’ll never be easy, it is necessary that we attempt to give reason a chair at the table when we discuss the difference between negligence and parenting with which we happen to disagree.